FraMuCoder/PyClASVi/doc/PyClASVi_usage.md

       Some cursors exists several times in AST.
 These buttons are only active for such cursor.
       You can go the others position in AST using the arrow buttons.
-The label between the buttons shows who many doubles there are and witch one you currently have selected.
+The label between the buttons shows who many doubles there are and which one you currently have selected.

     * `[Search]` `[<]` `#/#` `[>]`